dis-sg/dis-sg.github.io/_mascotdex/captain-green.md

 Through the years, Captain Green has become a symbol for the “Clean and Green” movement which aims to inspire Singaporeans to care for and protect our environment by adopting a clean, green and sustainable lifestyle.
 He remains steadfast in his belief that the smallest gesture today can have a lasting impact on the environment tomorrow.
 His mission?
 To inspire others to join him in his quest to save the environment, one croak at a time.

 <h3>Design Evolution</h3>

+Captain Green's design has changed significantly over the years.

 <figure>
 <img src="https://i.imgur.com/FfLhicQ.jpg" alt="">